samapriya/Clip-Ship-Planet-CLI/README.md

 ## Usage examples
 The tools have been designed to follow a sequential setup from activation, clip, download and even sort and includes steps that help resolve additional issues a user might face trying to download clipped area of interests instead of entire scenes.

-## Planet Tools
-The Planet Toolsets consists of tools required to access control and download planet labs assets (PlanetScope and RapidEye OrthoTiles) as well as parse metadata in a tabular form which maybe required by other applications.

 ### Planet Key
 This tool basically asks you to input your Planet API Key using a password prompt this is then used for all subsequent tools
 ```